select-8/fullstack-ecomm/readme.md

     - Once the project is built by Heroku, open the app
     - Debug any issues present in the logs
     - Allow automatic deploys
+    - Select: Wait for CI to pass before deploy

 ### How to clone locally